0xMacro/tuition/README.md

 This dapp will be extended to add a Pay-To-Earn section.

-Here, students will be able to do a precourse to get them up to the level required to apply for our main bootcamp, as well as earn our ERC20 token in the process.
+Here, students will be able to do a precourse to get them up to the level required to apply for our main bootcamp, as well as earn the DAO's ERC20 token in the process.